 We spend an hour with our client in the first consultation and then once we get back the tests, we will spend another hour with our client.
 This gives us an excellent opportunity to really get to know our clients at a deeper level than a traditional medical clinic.
 It is only in listening to our clients that we are able to ask deeper questions that allow us to unearth the health of our clients so we can put together effective health plans.

 In the USA today, 50% of adults have at least one chronic condition.
 25% of adults have 2 or more chronic health conditions and chronic diseases account for 86% of all healthcare costs.

 – data from NHE Fact Sheet – Centers for Medicare and Medicaid services.
 The need for functional medicine has never been greater.

 Functional medicine focuses on the person, not the condition and is all about the interconnectedness of each part of the body.

-Clare Kelway is a certified functional medicine practitioner and has been in holistic health practice for 20 years in England and United States.
+Clare Kelway is a certified functional medicine practitioner and has been in holistic health practice for 20 years.